-Kathy Griffin’s headshot seen around the world is another reminder about how using spokespeople as the face of a brand can be risky.
+Kathy Griffin’s headshot seen around the world is another reminder of how using spokespeople as the face of a brand can be risky.
 CNN and Squatty Potty discovered how quickly public opinion can turn ugly in today’s all-knowing, all-seeing, all-opinionated lightning-fast digital world we live in.

 Other brands have felt the crushing weight of an unhappy internet.
-Just ask Subway (Jared Fogle), Aflac (Gilbert Godfried), Verizon (Rapper Ackon), Kellogg’s (Michael Phelps), Nike (Lance Armstrong), Gatorade, AT&T and Gillette (Tiger Woods), Slim Fast (Whoopi Goldberg) and Walmart (Paula Dean).
+Just ask Subway (Jared Fogle), Aflac (Gilbert Godfried), Verizon (Rapper Ackon), Kellogg’s (Michael Phelps), Nike (Lance Armstrong), Gatorade, AT&T, and Gillette (Tiger Woods), Slim-Fast (Whoopi Goldberg), and Walmart (Paula Dean).

 The problem with this reputation management strategy is it has a short shelf life.
 I predict the internet will be a buzz in the days around New Year’s Eve about Kathy Griffin and CNN.
-The internet – a gift that keeps on remembering.
+The internet – is a gift that keeps on remembering.
 Thank you, Al Gore.
 The only saving grace for CNN and Squatty Potty was Kathy Griffin’s stunt was quickly overshadowed by Bill Maher’s inexcusable attempt at humor on HBO’s Real Time later that week.
 The internet turned its scorn on Bill and let Katy off the hook quicker than it usually does.

-A higher level reputation management move is to establish and maintain an internal marketing/PR crisis management team.
+A higher-level reputation management move is to establish and maintain an internal marketing/PR crisis management team.
 A group of employees at every level (especially Social Media team members) whose sole purpose is to prepare for a brand’s worst nightmare.
 Dreaming up devastating scenarios and what or who could go sideways seems pretty easy to do nowadays.
 Planning who’s on first and what the communication plan will become paramount.
 If the folks on the front lines (social media platform managers) are not typing the same words as the CEO would type then your company isn’t prepared for an epic PR crisis.

 Get your team together today as it will undoubtedly be too late when a crisis is unfolding.
-It’s not a matter if a PR/social media/internet issue will explode at your company – it’s flat out going to happen.
+It’s not a matter if a PR/social media/internet issue will explode at your company – it’s flat-out going to happen.

 Will your brand be ready?